FACT-Finder-Web-Components/shopware6-plugin/README.md

 **Note:**
  Updating process is ran for all sales channels, no need to run it separately for each of them

-#### Server Side Rendering
-That option enables Server Side Rendering (SSR) for `ff-record-list` element on category and search result pages.
-That means when user navigate to a page of mentioned type, the HTML output will contain the pre-rendered custom elements.
-This is useful especially in terms of SEO because `ff-record-list` renders product data which could have much impact on page rating in browser.
-Without SSR enabled, web crawlers could not have a chance to scan the element rendered content because it will not yet be rendered on the time of scanning.

-**Note:** More information about SSR concept you can find in the article [Server Side Rendering](https://web-components.fact-finder.de/documentation/4.x/server-side-rendering) from Web Components documentation.

-**Note:** If you have a problem with displaying product images or prices correctly, you probably have Field Roles set incorrectly.
-You can easily fix this by setting [custom fields roles](#set-custom-field-roles)

 ## Advanced Settings

 ![Advanced Settings](docs/assets/advanced-settings.png "Advanced Settings")